 If you want to have beer at home consistently, keep a rotating stock:

-- 3–4 everyday beers (pilsner, pale ale—whatever you reach for most)
+- 3β4 everyday beers (pilsner, pale ale, or whatever you reach for most)

-- 1–2 special bottles (barleywine, Belgian, sour—something to open when the mood strikes)
+- 1β2 special bottles (barleywine, Belgian, or sour.
+Something to open when the mood strikes)

 Restock the everyday beers when they run low.
-Replace the rotating picks with something different each time.
-Open the special bottles when they feel right—don’t hoard them forever.
+Replace the rotating picks with something different.
+Open the special bottles when you want them.

 The One-Sentence Buying System

-When you’re standing in front of the shelf:
+When you are standing in front of the shelf:

-“What’s this beer’s job, is it fresh, and does the ABV fit the evening?”
+“What is this beer’s job, is it fresh, and does the ABV fit the night?”

 That’s it.
 Answer those three questions and you’ll buy well every time.